NatSyl/NatSyl.github.io/content/projects.md

 ### Akzonobel

-Colour of the Year Consumer Press Event as part of integrated marketing campaign
+Colour of the Year consumer press event as part of integrated marketing campaign
 ![descriptive text that is shown when no image loads](https://raw.githubusercontent.com/NatSyl/natsyl.github.io/develop/static/images/Heartwood.png "This is the text that appears when you hover over the image")

-Dulux Amazing Space Launch Ad as part of integrated Brand campaign
+Dulux Amazing Space launch Aa as part of integrated Brand campaign
 ![descriptive text that is shown when no image loads](https://raw.githubusercontent.com/NatSyl/natsyl.github.io/develop/static/images/das2.png "This is the text that appears when you hover over the image")

+Optimised site

+Partner activity
 ![descriptive text that is shown when no image loads](https://raw.githubusercontent.com/NatSyl/natsyl.github.io/develop/static/images/tsb.jpg "This is the text that appears when you hover over the image")

 Customised paint activity

-Site press launch
+Site/product press launch
 ![descriptive text that is shown when no image loads](https://raw.githubusercontent.com/NatSyl/natsyl.github.io/develop/static/images/pr.jpg "This is the text that appears when you hover over the image")

 Promotion activity and ecrm